mbahvw/kit-katacoda-scenarios/kubectl-advance/step12.md

 `kubectl top nodes`{{execute}}

-Now, let's try to get the memory and CPU utilization of pods in all namespaces
+Now, let's try to get the memory and CPU utilization of pods in all namespaces:

 `kubectl top pods --all-namespaces`{{execute}}